sayantann7/SIH-Hackathon/README.md

 # SIH25081 MVP - Kochi Metro Train Scheduling Optimizer

-This repository contains a full working MVP for the **Smart AI-driven Train Scheduling System** described in SIH Problem Statement **SIH25081**.
+This repository contains a working MVP for the Smart AI‑driven Train Scheduling System (Problem Statement SIH25081).

-The goal is to provide Kochi Metro Rail Limited with a **decision-support system** that automates nightly scheduling of trainsets while considering multiple constraints (fitness certificates, job-card status, branding priorities, mileage balancing, cleaning slots, and stabling geometry).
+It provides a decision-support backend (FastAPI + PuLP) and a simple frontend to generate daily schedules while considering constraints like fitness certificates, job cards, branding priorities, mileage, cleaning capacity, and stabling.

 ---